complexlogic/flex-launcher/extra/docs/configuration.md

 When ```BackgroundMode``` is set to "Image", this setting defines the image to be displayed in the background.
 The value should be a path to an image file.
 If the image is not the same resolution as your desktop, it will be stretched accordingly.

 #### SlideshowDirectory
 When ```BackgroundMode``` is set to "Slideshow", this setting defines the directory (folder) which contains the images to display in the background.
 The value should be a path to a directory on your filesystem.
+The number of images that may be scanned from the directory is limited to 250.

 #### SlideshowImageDuration
-When ```BackgroundMode``` is set to "Slideshow", this setting defines the amount of time in *milliseconds* to display each image.
+When ```BackgroundMode``` is set to "Slideshow", this setting defines the amount of time in seconds to display each image.
+Must be an integer value

-Default: 30000 (30 seconds)
+Default: 30

 #### SlideshowTransitionTime
-When ```BackgroundMode``` is set to "Slideshow", this setting defines the amount of time in *milliseconds* that the next background image will fade in.
+When ```BackgroundMode``` is set to "Slideshow", this setting defines the amount of time in seconds that the next background image will fade in.
 The fading transition may be disabled by setting this to 0, which will yield a "hard" transition between images.
+Decimal values are acceptable.

-Default: 1500 (1.5 seconds)
+Default: 1.5

 #### IconSize
 The width and height of icons on the screen in pixels.
 If an icon is not the same resolution, it will be stretched accordingly.